 - Or the Police by dialling 101 or, in an emergency, call 999.

 If you would like to speak to a social worker outside of office hours please phone the Emergency Duty Team (EDT) on 0300 123 23 27.

 More information on how to make a referral can be found in the Somerset Safeguarding Children Partnership Procedures.

 Effective Support for Children and Families in Somerset Guidance

-This guidance aims to make existing levels of need clearer for professionals so they can identify if a child or family might need some help and support; previously this document was known as Thresholds for Assessments and Services.
+The Effective Support for Children and Families in Somerset Guidance aims to make existing levels of need clearer for professionals so they can identify if a child or family might need some help and support; previously this document was known as Thresholds for Assessments and Services.